I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

-People who buy recreational vehicles are usually wary of sales methods, but few ever stop to think about manufacturing scams, many of which can end up causing them countless expensive and sometimes dangerous problems
+People who buy recreational vehicles are usually on the lookout for sales scams, but few ever stop to think about manufacturing scams, many of which can end up causing them countless expensive and sometimes dangerous problems.

 The average person generally knows little or nothing about what goes into the building of a coach.
 Because of this lack of knowledge, they make their purchases without realizing that they are heading for trouble.